xet7/TSC/tsc/docs/pages/conventions.md

 Coding conventions
 ==================

-This file documents the coding conventions used in TSC.
+This file documents the coding and other procedural conventions used in TSC.
 If you plan on contributing to the game, please read this.

 The general style used for TSC’s codebase is the [Stroustrup style][1].
 For any formatting questions, you should therefore read